How Old are Chicks at the Store?

 How Old are Chicks at the Store

-How Old Are Chicks at Tractor Supply or How Old Are Chicks at Online Tractor Supply
+How Old Are Chicks at Tractor Supply

-Tractor Supply mostly sells chicks in spring, beginning around February or March, at this time the chicks are 2-3 days old.
+Tractor Supply mostly sells chicks in spring, beginning around February or March.
+At this time, the chicks are 2-3 days old.

 How Old are Chicks at the Store | Guide to Chicks